Cloufield/gwaslab/docs/Standardization.md

 - Prefixes like "chr" will be removed.
 - String datatype will be converted to integers.
-- Sex chromosome will be converted to integers.
+- Sex chromosomes will be converted to integers.
-- Variants with unrecognized chromosome notations will be rmeoved. (notations not in `chrom_list`)
+- Variants with unrecognized chromosome notations will be removed. (notations not in `chrom_list`)
-- Variantsc with CHR<=0 will be removed.
+- Variants with CHR<=0 will be removed.

 Options: